IT solutions are either utilized as a service or procured from third-party vendors by organizations of all types and sizes.

 No. of IT incidents resolved in line with SLA compliance / Total no. of IT incidents

-All specifications and conditions related to resolving the relevant service issues must be taken into consideration to get a precise SLA compliance ratio and to get a true idea of performance accordance with the SLA agreement.
+Service desk teams must consider all specifications and conditions related to resolving service issues to calculate a precise SLA compliance ratio and accurately assess performance in accordance with the SLA agreement.

 The SLA compliance ratio is one of the many metrics that service desk teams use to track their performance, but it comes with its own set of limitations.

-To understand more about which other key metrics are measured by service desk teams, read our blog: 7 Important Service Desk Metrics to Measure
+To explore other key metrics measured by service desk teams, read our blog: 7 Important Service Desk Metrics to Measure.

 Limitations of the SLA compliance ratio